gosqasorg/asset-provenance-tracking/packages/frontend/services/README.md

   - fulfilled stash layout: [key, key2, …]

 We have a few other variables that we store in localStorage as well:
-- **workerIsActive:** a boolean that tells us whether or not a worker is already running (this is to prevent multiple workers running on the same device)
+- **workerIsActive (gdt-offline-worker-active):** a boolean that tells us whether or not a worker is already running (this is to prevent multiple workers from running on the same device)

 ## sessionStorage